 - Strategic Design

 Based in one of the world’s business capitals, NYU is known for its programs that offer hands-on experience to MBA students.
-Industry immersions allow students to learn specific industry knowledge from highly engaged alums at sponsoring organizations, at the same time as they build a crucial industry skillset.
-These programs are designed to prepare students for a successful career transition.
-Examples include:
+Industry immersions – allow students to learn specific industry knowledge from highly engaged alums at sponsoring organizations, at the same time as they build a crucial industry skillset.
+Some examples include Investment Banking Immersion, Consulting Mentoring Immersion, StartUp Immersion, and more.

 College Choice Score: 86.53